wyattmitchell/webexmon/README.md

 license assignments to match those specified.

 ## Description
-Runs a Docker container to pull all recent Webex Room/Space membership changes capturing new room creation by students and moves them to admin control.
+Runs a Docker container to pull recent Webex Room/Space membership changes capturing new room creation by students and moving them to admin control.

-Also can run a license verification script to iterate through all users and verify or update licenses accordingly.
+Container can also be run as a license verification script to iterate through all users and verify or update licenses to match those specified.

 ## Related Learning Labs
 - Getting Started with Webex APIs - https://developer.cisco.com/learning/tracks/collab-cloud